timmaffett/material_symbols_icons/README.md

 ## [Live Flutter Web Example with Material Symbols Icons style and variation customization](https://timmaffett.github.io/material_symbols_icons)

+### Now w/ Two-Tone variations!
+The package now includes the ability to display two different two-tone variations of many of the icons.

 Here is a [live example](https://timmaffett.github.io/material_symbols_icons) of the current version of this package where you can test any Material Symbols icon name to verify it's availability.
 The example also allows playing with all of the font variation options to explore further customizing the look of our Material Symbols.

 To use this package simply